Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 ### Earth Focus - population by country/continent and area measurement
 I am creating a dynamic dashboard showcasing the data between Country / Continent and Area.
+#### (I ran out of time so did not includethis in the end).

 Population Levels and comparisons between countries and Continents.
 I want the end user to be able to choose different graphs to show the way data interacts and compares.